tjgray94/Revature1/README.md

 Environment: Tomcat, PostgreSQL

-How to set up: Open "" file and run on server to begin to simulation.
+How to set up: Open LoginPage.java file inside the src/main/java folder and run on server to begin to simulation.
 For Employee access use username mscott2 with the password iLovePaper.
 For Manager access use username bgates1 with the password iAmRich.